igor47/blog/_posts/2010-08-07-getting-up-and-running-with-ruby-and-rvm.md

 ---
 layout: post
-title: [WIP] Getting up and running with Ruby and RVM
+title: WIP - Getting up and running with Ruby and RVM
 ---

 *Work in progress*